ubcctf/ubcctf.github.io/about.md

 # CTF competitions
-{% include image.html url="/assets/images/about/tm_finals_2019.jpg" description="Filip, Daniel Tiger and Samson at the 2019 Trendmicro CTF finals in Tokyo, Japan" class="img-right" %}
+{% include image.html url="/assets/images/about/tm_finals_2019.jpg" description="Filip, Daniel, Tiger and Samson at the 2019 Trendmicro CTF finals in Tokyo, Japan" class="img-right" %}
 <!-- ![Tiger, Samson, Daniel and Filip at Trendmicro CTF finals in 2019](/assets/images/about/tm_finals_2019.jpg){:.img-right} -->

 We regularly participate in CTF competitions all throughout the year.
 We competed in 20 CTFs in 2019 and 31 as of October 2020.
-Typically play together in an average of 2-3 CTFs per month.

 Once we decide to play in a CTF, there is no obligation to any of our team members that they must play.
-If something comes up and you can't play, or you just don't feel like it, it doesn't matter and we'll be excited to have you around next time.

 However, *sometimes*, some of us will decide to "try hard" at a particular CTF.
 This might be because the CTF has a particularly good reputation, or we're trying to qualify for finals.
 In this case, those that agreed to come out and try hard will usually make time in their schedule and ensure that they can put in a solid effort.
 However even in that case, it's still totally non-obligatory.
 First and foremost, **we're all here to learn and enjoy the process**.